chainstack/docs/docs/tutorials/filecoin/deploy-an-erc20-token-on-filecoin-with-hardhat.md

 The owner is 0x0FAd74EF878Ed65Dd40b71Ea586738DF94cF1360
 ```

 It prints the smart contract address and the owner address (the wallet that deployed the contract); this means that we can successfully interact with it.

+## Understand the deployed contract

 You can now see your smart contract in the [Hyperspace Filecoin explorer](https://hyperspace.filfox.info/en).